-Orchard Head is an inclusive school, and we believe in equality.
-We do everything we can to remove any barriers to learning and participation for individual pupils or groups of pupils.
+Orchard Head is an inclusive school and we believe in equality.
+We do everything that we can to remove any barriers to learning and participation for individual pupils or groups of pupils.
 In order to do this, we carefully track the progress, attitudes and behaviour of the different individuals and groups of children within our school, including:

 - Girls and boys

 - Minority ethnic and faith groups

 - Children who need support to learn English as an additional language